joelparkerhenderson/wordbooks/pages/business-model-canvas/index.md

 The Business Model Canvas (BMC) is a visual tool that helps entrepreneurs and businesses to describe, design, and analyze their business model.

 The BMC hels entrepreneurs identify the most important components of their business model and how they are interrelated.
-This helps them make decisions about how to allocate resources, develop new offerings, and grow their customer base.
+This guides decisions about resources, offerings, customers, and growth.
 The BMC is also useful for analyzing competitors' business models, to identify areas where a business can differentiate.

-The nine components of the BMC:
+The BMC has nine components.

-1. Customer Segments: The target audience or customer base that a business is trying to reach.
+1. Customer Segments: To whom is the business aiming to sell?

-2. Value Proposition: The products or services that a business provides and how they address customers' needs and wants.
+2. Value Proposition: How does the business help customer needs and wants via products or services?

-3. Channels: The methods a business uses to reach customers and deliver its value proposition.
+3. Channels: What ways does a business reach customers and deliver its value proposition?

-4. Customer Relationships: The type of relationships a business has with its customers, such as personal assistance, self-service, or automated services.
+4. Customer Relationships: How does a business relate to it customers, such as via personal assistance, self-service, or automated services?

-5. Revenue Streams: The ways a business generates revenue, such as through product sales, subscription fees, or advertising.
+5. Revenue Streams: What ways does business generate revenue, such as through product sales, subscription fees, or advertising?

-6. Key Resources: The assets, people, and other resources required to create and deliver the value proposition.
+6. Key Resources: What assets, people, and other resources are required?

-7. Key Activities: The activities required to operate the business, create and deliver the value proposition, and maintain customer relationships.
+7. Key Activities: What activities are required to operate the business?

-8. Key Partnerships: The relationships with other businesses or organizations that help the business create and deliver its value proposition.
+8. Key Partnerships: What relationships with other businesses or organizations help the business?

-9. Cost Structure: The costs associated with operating the business, creating and delivering the value proposition, and maintaining customer relationships.
+9. Cost Structure: What costs and fees are associated with operating the business?